rahul-kumar92568/mark59/README.md

 ## Early Release Notes (Aug 2019)

-This initial release will present the DataHunter application.
+The initial release presented the DataHunter application.
 This application is designed to handle data retention and re-use between and during a performance test.

-The Mark59 core, selenium-implementation and sample Java projects have now been included.
+The Mark59 core, selenium-implementation and sample dataHunterPVTest Java projects have now been included.
 Note at this point they have been added primarily for initial 'Beta' testing at iag as we produce the detailed documentation.
+The dataHunterPVTest project contains an example of a Jmeter/Selenium script using the mark59 framework.
+See the Mark59 Scripting Quickstart section below.

 As the Mark59 core and selenium-implementation project artifacts are dependencies for scripting, they have been added to the Maven Central Repository (group id com.mark59).
-To write a script using Mark59, the dependency you need to add to your pom is:
+To write a script using the lastest deploy to Central of Mark59 the dependency you need to add to your pom:

 	<dependency>
 	  <groupId>com.mark59</groupId>